 Our annual Cherry Parade started in 1972 and was uninterrupted until 2020.
 It features lots of floats with community Queens, horses, antique cars and anything else our residents come up with to get them on the road.
 The Parade starts at 10 am and ends about noon at the Leona Valley Community Building.

 We feature many vendor booths with mostly hand crafted unique items for sale.
 There are also several food vendors with a wide range of cuisines, including our famous deep fried cherry burritos with whip cream!
-Our live band, the Boomers, did a great job, as always, and everyone enjoyed it!
+Our live band, the Boomers, always, does a great job and everyone enjoys it!

 Almost every year we bring together lots of restored cars from different eras to have on display.
 Many of our local residents enter their own cars and others come from nearby neighboring communities.
 We will have cars in the Parade this year, but no separate Car Show.
 Enjoy them as they are driving down the road.